MrBenC88/MrBenC88/README.md

 ## Hi, I am Ben! (he/him)
 ### Quick Intro
 👋 Hi, I'm Ben Cheung (he/him) - a biochemist turned software engineer.
-I have worked in software engineering roles for companies like Coinbase, Veeva, Riot Games, and TD Bank.

 🎓 I am a CS grad at the [**University of British Columbia**](https://ubc.ca) in Vancouver, BC.
 My previous degree was a B.Sc in Honours Biochemistry at the [**University of Windsor**](https://www.uwindsor.ca/).